Category

 • Encourage employees to devise their own hurricane checklist for themselves and their families

-• Reach out to any employees who are new to hurricane-prone locations like Texas, Florida, Georgia, and the Carolinas to help them deal with these new threats
+• Reach out to any employees who are new to the East Coast and hurricane-prone locations like Texas, Florida, Georgia, and the Carolinas to help them deal with these new threats

 • Remember to plan for your remote employees who may be dealing with different threats

-• Plan to protect employees from weather impacts from these tropical systems far beyond the track, far beyond the cone.
+• Plan to protect employees from weather impacts from these tropical systems far beyond the track of the hurricane

-• Educate your employees as much as possible about tropical weather and tropical weather forecasts so that they can make the best decisions
+• Educate your employees as much as possible about tropical weather forecasts so they can make the safest decisions

 Prepare your facilities and buildings